The best electric bike conversion kits 2025 and how to fit them

 Reasons to avoid

-The setup follows the same principles as most front-wheel e-bike conversions.
-First you need to set up the wheel with a disc rotor, tyre and inner tube and install that into the bike.
-Then attach the cadence sensor – so it can tell when you're pedalling and need assistance – then attach the battery and the LCD display and you're essentially good to go!
+We found that installing this system was pretty straightforward.
+As with most front-wheel kits, you need to set up the wheel with a disc rotor, tyre and inner tube before attaching the cadence sensor, which reads when you're pedalling and when you require assistance.
+Attach the battery and the LCD display and you're ready to roll.

 It's worth bearing in mind that although this conversion kit comes in many different wheel sizes, it is only compatible with bikes that have a front disc brake and a Quick-Release axle.
 If your disc brake bike is a newer, more expensive model, it might not be compatible, so worth checking first.